bab5505/Yarn/README.md

 Our custom API will store and manage data related to yarn inventory, project progress, and logged projects.
 Users can input details such as yarn type, completed projects, project progress, needle size, lot number (optional), color (optional), eye size (optional), and notes (optional).
 The API ensures secure storage and retrieval of this information.

 Project Approach:
--API Challenges: Addressing data validation challenges and ensuring data integrity, especially handling optional information gracefully.
+- API Challenges: Addressing data validation challenges and ensuring data integrity, especially handling optional information gracefully.
--Functionality: Offering users the ability to perform CRUD operations, track project progress, and log multiple crochet and knitting projects.
+- Functionality: Offering users the ability to perform CRUD operations, track project progress, and log multiple crochet and knitting projects.
--User Flow: Users can seamlessly navigate the application, add inventory items, track project progress, and log their creative projects using the react-router library.
+- User Flow: Users can seamlessly navigate the application, add inventory items, track project progress, and log their creative projects using the react-router library.
--Additional Features: Considering stretch goals, we aim to implement features like goal-setting, progress tracking systems, and project deadlines.
+- Additional Features: Considering stretch goals, we aim to implement features like goal-setting, progress tracking systems, and project deadlines.

 # Getting Started with Create React App